 Sign up for email updates

-Last summer, for the first time ever, the Darden Foundation Community Kitchen at Second Harvest started supplying 38 feeding sites with healthy, wholesome meals.
-The majority of these meals were prepared by our Meals for Good service.
-Using refrigerated trucks, deliveries were made daily to day cares, summer camps, and other programs for children.
-Last Summer we also had a mobile unit that delivered meals to kids that live in mobile home communities and apartment complexes.
-This helped meet the need of those kids who are unable to attend summer camps or other programs.
-The mobile unit reached children that are often left home to take care of themselves, or don't have access to a summer meal site.
+The Darden Foundation Community Kitchen at Second Harvest supplies healthy, wholesome meals to our summer sites through our Meals for Good service.
+Using refrigerated trucks, deliveries are made daily to day cares, summer camps, and other programs for children.
+The mobile units deliver meals to kids that live in mobile home communities and apartment complexes.
+This helps meet the need of those kids who are unable to attend summer camps or other programs.
+The mobile unit reach children that are often left home to take care of themselves, or don't have access to a summer meal site.

 Last summer, 190,378 meals were prepared at 93 feeding sites.
 This partnership helps reach children that are out of the traditional delivery range for most programs, either due to school districts or programs unable to provide service because of low enrollment.

 Though over 60% of Central Florida kids qualify for free or reduced lunch, only about 9% of those kids participate in the summer feeding program.
 That is still too many kids at risk of being hungry and not having the adequate nutrition they need.
 Since the program began in 2008, Second Harvest has provided more than 940,057 summer meals to kids in our community.